Iván Zamorano

 Iván Luis Zamorano Zamora ([iˈβan samoˈɾano]; born 18 January 1967) is a Chilean former professional footballer who played as a striker.
-He is regarded as one of Chile's most recognized footballers, along with Marcelo Salas, Leonel Sánchez and Elias Figueroa.
+He is regarded as one of Chile's most recognized footballers and one of the greatest strikers of his generation.

-He was a member of the Chile national team and played in the 1998 World Cup, four Copa América tournaments, and the Olympics in 2000 with the u-23 team, where he won a bronze medal and was the top scorer of the tournament.
-He played for several clubs, notably Spanish clubs Sevilla and Real Madrid C.F.; Italian club Inter Milan as well as Liga MX club Club America.
+He first appeared as a member of the Chile national team in 1987, appearing on the team every year until 2001.
+During his tenure, he played in the 1998 World Cup, four Copa América tournaments, and the Olympics in 2000 with the u-23 team, where he won a bronze medal and was the top scorer of the tournament.
+He played for several clubs, notably Spanish clubs Sevilla and Real Madrid; Italian club Inter Milan as well as Liga MX club América.
 He won the 1994–95 La Liga title and was the season's top scorer with Real Madrid.
-He also won the UEFA Cup with Inter Milan in 1998 as well as the Liga MX title with Club America his first season with the club.
+He also won the UEFA Cup with Inter Milan in 1998, as well as the Liga MX title with America his first season with the club.
 A powerful and prolific goal-scorer, he was particularly renowned for his strength and ability in the air, with many of his goals coming from headers.

 In 2004, Zamorano was selected among the FIFA 100, a list of the best living football players in the world compiled by Pelé.

 Zamorano was nicknamed Bam Bam and Iván el Terrible.